 1. Eliminate Clutter and Get Organized

 When you look around your house are your counters full of things?
-Is there a stack, or stacks, of paper on the dining room table?
-What about the coffee table or top of the entertainment center?
-If your environment is messy it can be a distraction for your mind and cause anxiety.
-Take a day, or at least a few hours, and remove the clutter, organize it, and put away that which you actually use and need.
-You can give away some things to your local non-profit or you can throw away the outdated and unusable things.
-If a day is too much, take an hour and focus on just one area – the kitchen countertops, the dining room table, the overflowing shelves in a bedroom.
+Is there stacks of paper on the dining room table?
+What about the coffee table or entertainment center?
+If your environment is messy it can be a distraction for your mind and cause chaotic thoughts and anxiety.
+Take a day, or at least a few hours, and remove the clutter, organize it, and put away the things you actually use and need.
+You can give away the things you no longer use to your local non-profit or a needy family.
+If a day is too much, take an hour and focus on just one area .

 2. Turn Off the Television

-Many people get in the habit of having the television on for white noise or background noise.
-What they don’t realize is that any information you are exposed to affects your subconscious mind.
+Many people get in the habit of having the television on for background noise.
+What they don’t realize is that any information you are exposed to is taken in to your subconscious mind.
 So, while you may say that you’re not a news junkie or that you don’t watch silly reality shows, your subconscious is fully aware of all the bad things happening in the world and the negative things people do to each other.
 If you must have white noise or background noise, play music.

-There is evidence that meditation can help you get and stay calm and ultimately help you achieve inner peace.
+There’s no question about it: meditation is one of the most effective ways to get you calm and keep you there and ultimately achieve inner peace.
+Studies show that meditation promotes physical health benefits, mind-body serenity, and mental composure.
 There are several types of meditation that range from simple walking to deep mental and spiritual practices.
 Many types of meditation can be practiced anywhere, with some that enable you to meditate in a few spare moments, just enough time to calm the thoughts and clear the mind.
 No matter what type you choose to practice, you will discover the calming benefits.

 4. Change What You Eat

-Soda, sugar, and processed foods all contribute to increasing tension and stress in the body.
-Replace these foods with fruits, vegetables, water, and non-processed meats and you will quickly feel a difference in your body that will reduce the effects of stress and anxiety, resulting in a calming of the mind.
+Many of the most popular foods in America, like soda, sugar, and processed foods, and fast food, often contribute to high levels of tension and stress in the body.
+Choosing healthier replacements like fruits and vegetables, water, and non-processed meats makes it easier for your body to release negative emotions and energy.
+You will quickly feel a difference in your body that will reduce the effects of stress and anxiety, resulting in a calming of the mind.

 5. Exercise On Purpose

-A healthy body leads and supports a healthy mind.
-Physical activity keeps the body functioning correctly, gets the blood flowing, and contributes to a healthy brain.
-Adding physical activity to your daily routine will help you to relax by releasing stress and tension.
+A healthy mind and a healthy body support one another.
+Engaging in regular physical activity keeps the body functioning properly, gets the blood flowing, and contributes to a healthy brain.
+Adding physical activity to your daily routine will help you relax by releasing stress and tension.
 The activity doesn’t need to be strenuous.
 Yoga, Pilates, walking, bicycling and others can do just as much for the body as intense workouts at a fitness center.

 6. Entertainment and Recreation

+Don’t forget to enjoy yourself.
 Have some fun.
 Play games with friends.
-Go see a comedy at the movies.
-Attend a local school’s carnival or the town festival.
 Laughter is great medicine and it can be free.

 7. Journal Every Evening

-A great way to calm the mind is to journal about your day.
-Writing allows you to get rid of the clutter in your mind that is causing stress and anxiety.
-And, with practice, you’ll begin to see how you can journal your way to solutions about issues you’ve been worrying over.
+Journaling about your day is a great way to calm the mind.
+Physically writing allows you to get rid of the clutter in your mind that is causing stress and anxiety.
+As time goes on, you’ll begin to see how you can journal your way to solutions about issues you’ve been worrying over.
 You will begin to stop worrying and feel calmer.

 8. Get In Touch With Nature